LG QNED86TSA 2024 – Quantum Dot colour on a budget (AV review)

 All these settings give you wide control over what you see.
 We found Vivid was too bright.
 Standard was best for Fre-to-Air TV, digital streaming, and Cinema for most movies in a well-controlled ambient light room.

-It is what I expect of any edge-lit, mini-LED, no-dimming zone, 100Hz, IPS panel.
+It is what I expect of any edge-lit, 100Hz, IPS panel.
 See the various presets below.
 Look at the red lipstick and green eyeshadow, the intensity of the gold shoulders, the details in the hair, and if you can see more detail in the background.
 The strategy is that most readers will be looking at these examples on an 8-bit smartphone screen, which loses all semblance of reality.

 Colour and purity – Pass+